libxsmm/libxsmm/README.md

   for (int i = 0; i < batchsize; ++i) kernel(&a[i * m * k], &b[i * k * n], &c[0]);
 }
 ```

+A plain [C code](https://github.com/hfp/libxsmm/blob/master/samples/hello/hello.c) of the above is almost the same except for the `std::vector` and using a function rather a functor.
+Of course, the [Fortran code](https://github.com/hfp/libxsmm/blob/master/samples/hello/hello.f) resembles a "Hello LIBXSMM" as well as C/C++.

 ## Interfaces and Domains<a name="interfaces"></a>